AIEngineerAbderrahim/AIEngineerAbderrahim/README.md

 ## AI Student

 👋 Hello!
-I'm [Your Name], an AI enthusiast and student, passionate about the world of artificial intelligence and machine learning.
+I'm Aghzal Abderrahim, an AI enthusiast and student, passionate about the world of artificial intelligence and machine learning.

 🌱 I'm currently pursuing my Bachelor degree in major of artificial intellignet with a focus on AI, at UEMF University.
 My academic journey has been a thrilling exploration of AI and its various applications, from natural language processing to computer vision.